dustypomerleau/audit/refs/notes.md

 [this is a link](http://test.com)

 1. There are only 2 variants (far and near), and only 2 situations where they are needed (`Refraction`, and `Va`), a final option would be dedicated types:

+---

+### Dealing with migrations that change a type with values inside

+1. Create new temporary type & migrate
+2. Move data to new temp type & any respective links
+3. Delete data from original, make abstract, & migrate
+4. Extend new abstract type as necessary, moving data from temporary type where applicable & respective links
+5. Delete temp type & migrate

+if I'm understanding correctly?
+[2:52 AM]m10zeus: As long as moving links from one type to another is straight forward, I should be good to go!
+[2:56 AM]Elvis: I would do it this way:

+1. Extend the base type
+2. Move data to the new subtypes
+3. Make base abstract

+You can actually do it all in a single migration if you edit the generated migration file and add the data moving statements.
+Migrations support arbitrary EdgeQL in them, not just DDL.